wunderwuzzi23/blog/content/posts/2021/spoofing-credential-dialogs.md

     ]
 ---

-A nifty way for an adversaries to acquire passwords during post-exploitation is to spoof credential dialogs and perform a local phishing attack.
+A nifty way for adversaries to acquire passwords during post-exploitation is to spoof credential dialogs and perform a local phishing attack.
 This means tricking a user on a compromised computer to enter their password.

 Unfortunately, users are conditioned to enter their credentials frequently and therefore don't question random passwords prompts too much.